mloft74/lapis/README.md

 ## How to update Lapis

 In order to update Lapis (provided you're on Anki 23.10+, the supported versions), simply import the newer APKG.

+## Lapis themes

+[ccos89](https://github.com/ccos89) made a few themes for Lapis based on the [Catpuccin palette](https://catppuccin.com/palette/).
+You can find them [over here](https://github.com/ccos89/lapis-catpuccin).
+This might alter the pitch color accent, so do keep it in mind.

 ## FAQ